Whale barnacle: Development

-Unlike coastal acorn barnacles which have been widely studied, the development of a whale barnacle was first researched in 2006 with Coronula diadema collected from the fin of a beached humpback whale.
+Unlike coastal acorn barnacles, which have been widely studied, the development of a whale barnacle was first researched in 2006, with Coronula diadema collected from the fin of a beached humpback whale.
 Immediately after hatching, the newly born nauplius larvae molted and, after six molts, reached the cyprid stage, the last stage before maturity.
 Unlike other barnacles, the stage II and III nauplius had a pair of horns projecting from the head, and the eyes in stage IV were crescent shaped.
-The cyprid had circular eyes and, like other barnacles, had several oil cells in the head which probably acted as food reserves as cyprids do not feed.
+The cyprid had circular eyes and, like other barnacles, had several oil cells in the head, which probably acted as food reserves, since cyprids do not feed.
 The cyprids seemed to be induced to settle onto a substrate by a cue released from whale skin, though they do not have to settle on the skin.
 Though the mechanism is not fully understood, coastal barnacles receive settling cues from a certain protein, so it may be that whale barnacles use the alpha-2-macroglobulin, a plasma protein of the blood common in vertebrates.
-After settling, the juvenile barnacles formed a ring-shaped structure that firmly gripped onto the skin, growing upwards as a cylinder.
-Wall plates did not form at first, though the juveniles did develop stripes.
+After settling, the juvenile barnacles form a ring-shaped structure that firmly grips onto the skin, growing upwards as a cylinder.
+Wall plates do not form at first, though the juveniles do develop stripes.
 This cylindrical shape is similar to the adult T. major, which attaches to right whales.